 An estimated 500 family members trekked to the Snow Bowl on Saturday afternoon, not for a day of skiing, but for a cookout staffed by the student members of the Ski Patrol and for lift rides to the summit of Worth Mountain.
 Peter Mackey ’74, the director of the Snow Bowl, reported that the views of the Route 100 valley to the east were sensational, and that family members riding the lift spotted the Bowl’s resident flock of turkeys.

 Families gathered in Mead Chapel on Saturday evening to hear Mary Robinson, the former president (1990–1997) of the Republic of Ireland, deliver an impassioned speech about how climate change has already disrupted the lives of billions of planet Earth’s inhabitants, and how it must be reversed for future generations.

-Robinson said she was proud to speak at Middlebury for two reasons: because the Student Government Association at Middlebury had invited her, and because the College is the birthplace of 350.org, the international effort to decrease carbon dioxide concentration in the atmosphere.
+Now an advocate for climate justice, Robinson said she was proud to speak at Middlebury for two reasons: because the Student Government Association at Middlebury had invited her, and because the College is the birthplace of 350.org, the international effort to decrease carbon dioxide concentration in the atmosphere.

 Later on Saturday night the emphasis was on music with an a cappella jamboree in Wilson Hall, an American roots combo at 51 Main, and a Department of Music showcase including the College Orchestra, College Choir, and student soloists at the MCFA.

 Sunday morning as family members prepared to go home, breakfast venues on campus and in town were packed with people, including some who stopped at Mead Chapel for an ecumenical Christian service, and others who went to the Jewish Center for Hillel’s bagel brunch.